contagon/handbook/2020-12/32-repentance-and-membership-councils.md

 	3. Involvement with child pornography as outlined in [38.6.6](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng¶=title_number103-p339#title_number103)
 	4. Plural marriage
 	5. Adult sexual predatory behavior
-	6. Transgender﻿—actions to transition to the opposite of a person’s biological sex at birth (see [38.6.23](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng¶=title_number118-p836#title_number118))
+	6. Transgender—actions to transition to the opposite of a person’s biological sex at birth (see [38.6.23](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng¶=title_number118-p836#title_number118))
 	7. Embezzling Church funds or stealing Church property
 	8. Church welfare abuse
 	9. Threatening behavior (such as sexual, violent, or financial) or conduct that harms the Church